SirIle/tad2017/ec2-setup-guide.md

 * Once connected to your EC2 instance, run `pip install --upgrade --user awscli` to install aws-cli command line tool.

-## Create a user and access key

-* Go to AWS, and select IAM from the Services
-* Create a user with administrator rights
-* Go to the user, and click on security credentials and create an access key
-* Download the access key csv to store the credentials.
-NOTE!
-This is the only time you get to do this, if you don't download or write them down, you'll need to create a new one later, if you forget them

 ## Configure the aws-cli

 * Log into your EC2 (if not still logged), and run `aws configure`, and then give the previously created access and secret access keys (copy/paste from the .csv)